timotta/glove-judicial-sentences/README.md

 ## Ideas to improve

+- Transform any money reference in a word instead of removing it
 - Generate using as each sample one entire object instead of a single phrase
 - Compare quality with word2vect